 The following diagram visualises the decision making process for radio spectrum harmonisation decisions arising from the RSPP.
-This Opinion describes the objectives and methodology for the spectrum review within that process.
+This Opinion describes the objectives and methodology for the spectrum review within that process noting the difference in terminology between the RSPP and this Opinion as described in Section I, Introduction.